Unit2795/HueHarvester/README.md

 ## Development

 ### Hot-Reload
-We use CRXJS to allow for hot-reloading of the extension.
+We use CRXJS to allow for hot-reloading the extension.
 Once you start the development server and load the unpacked `/dist`folder in the Chrome Extensions page, you'll need to reload the extension to load the service worker, then the extension will automatically reload when you make changes to the source code until you stop the development server.
 When you start it again you'll just need to click the reload button again.

 ## Key Technologies
 - [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) (Programming Language)